The Star Product in Interacting Quantum Field Theory: Interaction and M ller operators

 Instead of taking this limit directly, in pAQFT one proceeds in two steps.
 First the map $\Scal$ is extended to a larger subset of $\fA$, to deal with the potential UV divergences (see for example \cite{BDF} and \cite{Book} for a review).
 Next, one takes \textit{the algebraic adiabatic limit} to deal with the IR problem.
-For more details see \cite{Fredenhagen2015,Book} and \cite{Eli16} for an alternative formulation. \end{rem}
+For more details see \cite{Fredenhagen2015,Book} and \cite{Eli16} for an alternative formulation. \end{rem} The physical interpretation is that $\Scal$ becomes the scattering matrix of the theory, in the adiabatic limit (i.e., when the infrared regularization is removed), if it exists.
+One uses $\Scal$ to construct interacting fields using the quantum M{\o}ller operator given by the formula of Bogoliubov (see e.g., \cite{BDF} and \cite{Book} for a review):